benburrill/asteroidal-lander/README.rst

 Your goal is to land on the magenta-colored areas of the asteroid.
 You can see them all on the map in the bottom right of the screen.
 The map also shows your position relative to the asteroid as a blue icon.
+You might want to speed up time with **Spacebar** to get near your desired landing spot.

 The main display shows your ship, and will automatically zoom as you get closer/farther from the asteroid.
 The camera is fixed to the ship, and